withtally/gov_deployer/README.md

 ![Theme image for repository](resources/banner.png) DAO Contracts Deployer
 ======================
-A tool to deploy contracts supported by Tally via CLI.
+A tool to deploy governance related contracts supported by Tally via CLI.

 For now this only deploy Compound Alpha Version.